avilleret/Gem-wiki/how-to-build-Gem-on-w32.md

 You need the Windows Driver Kit for ATL support : [http://msdn.microsoft.com/en-us/windows/hardware/hh852365](http://msdn.microsoft.com/en-us/windows/hardware/hh852365).
 Get the one compatible with your IDE (7.1,0 for me)

-Update the macros in the DirectShow properties sheet.
+Update the macros in the *DirectShow properties sheet*.

 ### filmQT – play films with QuickTime